Configure Linux subscription discovery - Amazon License Manager

 "Region": "Org-Onboard: Failed - Linux subscriptions can't access the organization" Enabling Linux subscriptions for an organization has failed due to License Manager not having permissions to access the organization.
 Create the service-linked role for Linux subscriptions, and try again.

-You can disable discovery of Linux subscriptions from the Amazon License Manager settings page.
+You can deactivate discovery of Linux subscriptions from the Amazon License Manager settings page.
+However, if you have activated discovery for

 Warning